salman-CS50/project2/README.md

     -> git branch (To check the branch)
     -> git branch -M main (To rename a branch)
     -> git push origin main (To add a new content to the git)

+To make the origin main as the default route/path:
+    -> git push -u origin main
+        Now you can use only the git push

+To combine two commands as a single one:
+    git commit -am "<message>"
+        Here you are adding the file to the staging area and commit the file at the same time -a : To add file to the staging area m : To commit the file